 Where jury service is likely to interfere with your study or assessment, you may seek deferral of the service.
 The Jury Central Summoning Bureau evaluates any requests for deferral, which is usually for no more than 12 months.
 A letter can be obtained from the Director of Student Administration and Support to assist you in any request for a deferral.
-To do this you should complete the jury summons, including section 3, and email the completed form to Student Administration Team at liverpool.ac.uk/studentadministration/
+To do this you should complete the jury summons, including Section 3, and take the completed form to the Student Administration Centre on the Ground Floor of the Foundation Building (Building no. 501: Ref D7 liverpool.ac.uk/maps), any time between 9am and 5pm Monday to Friday.

-When a jury summons is received by the Student Administration Team, the Director of Student Administration and Support will write on your behalf to Her Majesty's Courts Service enclosing the summons and explaining that it would be detrimental to your studies to experience disruption due to undertaking jury service.
+When a jury summons is received by the Student Administration Centre, the Director of Student Administration and Support will write on your behalf to Her Majesty's Courts Service enclosing the summons and explaining that it would be detrimental to your studies to experience disruption due to undertaking jury service.